japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-StateStore.md

 Used when:

-* Physical operators with `WatermarkSupport` are requested to <<spark-sql-streaming-WatermarkSupport.adoc#removeKeysOlderThanWatermark, removeKeysOlderThanWatermark>>
+* Physical operators with `WatermarkSupport` are requested to <<spark-sql-streaming-WatermarkSupport.md#removeKeysOlderThanWatermark, removeKeysOlderThanWatermark>>

 * `StateManagerImplBase` is requested to `removeState`

-* `StreamingAggregationStateManagerBaseImpl` is requested to <<spark-sql-streaming-StreamingAggregationStateManagerBaseImpl.adoc#remove, remove a key from a state store>>
+* `StreamingAggregationStateManagerBaseImpl` is requested to <<spark-sql-streaming-StreamingAggregationStateManagerBaseImpl.md#remove, remove a key from a state store>>

-* `KeyToNumValuesStore` is requested to <<spark-sql-streaming-KeyToNumValuesStore.adoc#remove, remove a key>>
+* `KeyToNumValuesStore` is requested to <<spark-sql-streaming-KeyToNumValuesStore.md#remove, remove a key>>

-* `KeyWithIndexToValueStore` is requested to <<spark-sql-streaming-KeyWithIndexToValueStore.adoc#remove, remove a key>> and <<spark-sql-streaming-KeyWithIndexToValueStore.adoc#removeAllValues, removeAllValues>>
+* `KeyWithIndexToValueStore` is requested to <<spark-sql-streaming-KeyWithIndexToValueStore.md#remove, remove a key>> and <<spark-sql-streaming-KeyWithIndexToValueStore.md#removeAllValues, removeAllValues>>

 | version
 a| [[version]]